hermangroup/docs/wallets/dashcore/installation.rst

 -------------------------

-These videos show how to download, verify the checksum and install the Dash Core Wallet on Linux, macOS and Windows systems.
+These videos show how to download, verify the checksum and install the Historia Core Wallet on Linux, macOS and Windows systems.
 While they are somewhat out of date, the procedure is still largely the same.
-The main difference is that the official Dash website is now https://www.dash.org/ rather than https://www.dashpay.io/ as stated in the videos, although the old site will redirect you to the new one.
+The main difference is that the official Historia website is now https://historia.network/ rather than https://www.HistoriaOffical.io/ as stated in the videos, although the old site will redirect you to the new one.
-Also, in later versions of Dash Core, application data such as the blockchain is now stored in the "DashCore" rather than "Dash" folder.
+Also, in later versions of Historia Core, application data such as the blockchain is now stored in the "HistoriaCore" rather than "Historia" folder.

-**How to Install DashQT Wallet on Linux**
+**How to Install HistoriaQT Wallet on Linux**

 .. raw:: html